 - The level of independence they show

-In addition, other data will be provided on the progress report as it becomes available, including examination results, reading age scores, Flexible Learning project scores, and teacher assessments.
+In addition, other data will be provided on the progress report as it becomes available, including examination results, current and projected grades and attendance.

 As part of our commitment to being partners in learning, the Progress Report is discussed by each child and their coach and they set targets together for the following half term.
 The content of the report also forms the basis for conversations at Meet Your Coach Days.